theburningmonk/production-ready-serverless-workshop/1_Serverless 101/README.md

 3. Make a small change to the function (e.g. change the `message` in the `response`)

-4. Deploy with `npm sls -- deploy`
+4. Deploy with `npm run sls -- deploy`

 5. Go to the Lambda console to see if the version number is incremented